uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 ### Researchers in schools

-The [researchers in schools](https://thebrilliantclub.org/researchers-in-schools/) offers a route into teaching if you have or are about to get a PHD.
+[Researchers in schools](https://thebrilliantclub.org/researchers-in-schools/) offers a route into teaching if you have or are about to get a PHD.

 If you have a lot of relevant work experience you could [train and earn a salary](https://thebrilliantclub.org/researchers-in-schools/ris-applicants/ris-training-routes/salary-route/).